f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab5.rst

 different types of traffic are executed, we are focusing on the per-VS/per-PO auto-thresholding

-**→NOTE:** This demo may place significant stress on the demo environment.
+..
+NOTE:: This demo may place significant stress on the demo environment.
 Due to the virtual environment limitations, this may make the DHD UI less responsive.
 This is unavailable since for auto-thresholding to block, the attack must be damaging enough to cause stress, which will push the CPU on the VE very high.
 Remind the audience that this is a virtual environment under high stress and that the Hybrid Defender appliances mitigate these attacks in dedicated hardware

 - Open the following tabs in the Hybrid Defender WebUI: